 The restaurant in this thoughtfully renovated lodge stands at the forefront of the upsurging Catskills-chic dining scene, which includes standouts such as The DeBruce and Brushland Eating House, which require a more dedicated culinary road trip.
 Prospect at Scribner’s features a dining room with floor-to-ceiling picture windows, sleek wood-hued design and a fire pit on the adjoining cedar deck for cozy winter nightcaps.
-The menu features hearty yet creative dishes with locally sourced ingredients from vegetables to chicken, pork and beef.
+The menu includes hearty yet creative dishes with locally sourced ingredients from vegetables to chicken, pork and beef.
 Prospect at Scribner's is just a few minutes from Hunter Mountain, 15 minutes from Windham Mountain, and 30 minutes from Belleayre Mountain.

-If you’re in the mood for a hearty meal after working out on the slopes at Hunter Mountain or Windham Mountain, head to Vesuvio Restaurant, an authentic family-owned Italian restaurant nestled in the heart of the Catskills.
+If you’re in the mood for a nearby hearty meal after working out on the slopes at Hunter Mountain or Windham Mountain, head to Vesuvio Restaurant, an authentic family-owned Italian restaurant nestled in the heart of the Catskills.
 Known for the romantic ambiance, delicious cocktails, and homemade pasta dishes, you’ll leave with a full belly and happy heart.
 Make sure to try the clams casino and the rigatoni with Vesuvio’s special Sunday gravy.

 Credit: Andrea Cabane

 Mama’s Boys Burgers is a casual burger joint less than 20 minutes from both Windham and Hunter.
 The burgers are made from grass-fed beef that’s just about as local as you can get, from a farm 1.5 miles down the road.
 If you’re already chilly from the slopes, you may as well lean into it with some ice cream, custard, yogurt, or a sundae—they have 26 (!) flavors.

 For the Spa Seeker: